Welcome

 September 15.
 2009

-with a singer named Bob Anderson.
-I'm playing occasionally at Alluette's, but it's loose right now; no
+singer named Bob Anderson.
+I'm playing occasionally at Alluette's, but it's loose right now; no set group.

 Also, I updated the "what I'm listening to" portion of my